If you are thinking of establishing an SMSF but know little about how pensions work in Australia, I hope this article

 I am a barrister practising in Australia and I am one of those people who manage all aspects of my own SMSF.
 This is of professional interest to me.
 My trust deeds, corporate constitution and guidance packs are on sale on this site.
 My aim is to provide these documents (and if necessary to provide further advice) at a reasonable cost to those who wish to set up and run an SMSF.

-Most people prefer to engage professionals to do some or part of the work.
-In Australia there is quite an industry in offering SMSF services - lawyers, financial planners, investment advisers, and SMSF administrators.
+You may prefer to engage a professional to do some or part of the work.
+In Australia there is quite an industry in offering SMSF services - lawyers, accountants, financial planners, investment advisers, and SMSF administrators.
 But such professionals do not become trustees of the SMSF, nor take over the trustees' responsibilities - the responsibility will always remain with you.